How to Apply

 - If you are applying for state certification/licensure, you must complete all the required verifications and exams by the deadlines.

-- Your campus might have additional admissions and certification requirements.
+- Your campus might have additional admissions, basic skills, and certification requirements.
 Visit your campus information page for application timelines and further details.

 *Non-Matriculation Status: Generally, applicants whose degree-conferred undergraduate transcript reflects an undergraduate GPA of less than 2.75, but of at least a 2.5 will not be considered for regular admissions, but may be considered for non-matriculated status.
 Grade point average and non-matriculation requirements may vary by campus (and some campuses might not offer non-matriculated enrollment), so please visit your campus information page to confirm your requirements.